• Home

 Posted in Bishops, Church Renewal, Doctrine, Revival, United Methodist Church | Tagged UMC, United Methodist Church |

 We have sinned and done wrong.
 All this disaster has come upon us, yet we have not given attention to your truth.
-We do not make requests of you because we are righteous, but because of your great mercy.
-O LORD, forgive!

 (Adapted from Daniel 9)